gbeckers/Darr/docs/readcode.rst

 X : fully supported, i.e. efficient code can read the array data directly.

-*: type natively supported, but reading code requires workaround that may be less efficient in terms of memory use, depending on use.
+*: type natively supported, but cannot be read directly from file.
+Reading code provides workaround solution that may be less efficient in terms of memory use, depending on use.

-**: not natively supported, but practical workaround code is provided.
+**: complex numbers not natively supported, but practical workaround code is provided so that real and imaginary parts are represented in separate arrays.

 (1) : int32 is supported in R, but it won't read the minimum value of an int32 (-2147483648) correctly.
 It will read it as NA. -2147483647 and higher is